Pelosi supports halting Russian oil imports to US: ''Ban it'' | Headlines

 “There is a moral obligation here: I don't want us dollars to be funding this, this carnage in Ukraine led by Putin,” Murkowski said.

 Pelosi said she doesn't want to see rising gas prices at the pump for Americans, and outlined steps Congress and the administration are taking to avoid spikes.
-Biden announced on Tuesday that he is releasing 30 million barrels of oil from US strategic reserves, part of a global effort to ease oil supplies amid the Ukraine war, and some Democrats have been pushing a temporary holiday from the federal gas tax to ease costs to consumers.
+Biden announced on Tuesday that he is releasing 30 million barrels of oil from U.S. strategic reserves, part of a global effort to ease oil supplies amid the Ukraine war, and some Democrats have been pushing a temporary holiday from the federal gas tax to ease costs to consumers.
+The White House has not endorsed the gas tax holiday or ruled it out.(AP) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)